 Because snow leopard habitat is typically highly structured, two SCR developments of particular importance for analysis of snow leopard data are (1) methods for modelling non-uniform activity centre density (Borchers and Efford, 2008) and (2) methods for modelling non-uniform space usage, by means of least-cost path distances ( Royle et al., 2013; Sutherland et al., 2015).
 Most SCR models assume that expected encounter rate depends on the Euclidean distance between detector and activity centre, but in a highly structured environment this may not be appropriate.
 For example, leopards may have more encounters with a distant trap than a closer trap if the habitat between distant trap and activity centre is more conducive to movement than that between the closer trap and the activity centre.
 To accommodate this phenomenon, Royle et al. (2013) and Sutherland et al. (2015) proposed replacing Euclidian distance with a least-cost path distance in which movement cost depends on the kind of habitat the movement is through.
 The method involves estimation of movement cost parameter(s) simultaneously with other SCR parameters.
 Sutherland et al. (2015) demonstrated that violations of the Euclidean assumption can bias estimates of density and they suggest that least-cost distance is preferable in highly structured landscapes.

-Snow leopards tend to have large home ranges, so that protected areas which can encompass viable populations need to be large and there are a limited number of such areas.
+Snow leopards tend to have large home ranges.
+Protected Areas that can encompass viable populations need to be large, but the number of such areas is limited.
 The Global Snow Leopard and Ecosystem Protection Program has identified 23 snow leopard landscapes to be protected by 2020.
 Some State owned Protected Areas focus on strict protection by limiting human use, others implement participatory community based conservation programs (GSLEP XX, Mishra XX).
 A large proportion of snow leopard habitat however may not have any on-going specific conservation models.
 The protection strategies may vary across or even within each landscape, depending on the local situation analysis.
 Ultimately, all snow leopard conservation models aim at either improving or maintaining the snow leopard densities, where density is often a function of availability of quality of habitat to a species.
 Few studies provide a comparison between the impacts of different conservation strategies on snow leopard conservation, let alone address the effect of spatial variables on density, detection and ranging patterns.

 Our study areas represent three different protection regimes: strictly protected, partially protected and unprotected areas.
 Our analyses explore the effects of habitat covariates on detection probability, ranging patterns and ultimately snow leopard density and abundance.
 We consider a range of candidate models and present abundance estimates from the best model, along with spatially variable density surfaces based on ecologically relevant covariates such as ruggedness, topography and presence of waterholes.
-We also compare the densities between the three study areas that represent different levels of conservation approaches using information theoretic approach.
+We also report the densities between the three study areas and compare them using information theoretic approach.

 We investigate the effect of not modelling the effects of covariates and of not modelling least-cost distance in analysis of camera trapping data using SCR methods.
-In addition to improving our ecological understanding of snow leopard behaviour and density, our results provide a set of generic guidelines for the analysis of snow leopard populations in mountain habitats.
+In addition to improving our ecological understanding of snow leopard behaviour and density, our results provide a set of generic guidelines for the analysis of snow leopard populations in mountain habitats and a framework to compare snow leopard densities across space (or time).

 Methodology